The Center for Diaconal Ministry -- at Gettysburg since 1994

 Those enrolled in a seminary or academic institution should check with their financial aid office about financial assistance (formation event costs may be included in a student's annual budget).

-For those needing housing in July we will have on-campus housing at the student rate of $25 per person per night for single rooms in Aberly Hall-towels and linens are provided.
+For those needing housing in January we will have on-campus housing at the student rate of $25 per person per night for single rooms.
+Towels and linens are provided.